If you’re a Certified Public Accountant (CPA) in California, you SHOULD form a Professional Accountancy Corporation taxed as an S-Corporation.

-Also note, the name of your accountancy corporation in CBA records (and on file with the Secretary of State) is the only name under which it may practice accounting.
+Also the name of your accountancy corporation in CBA records (and on file with the Secretary of State) is the only name under which it may practice accounting.

 Articles of Incorporation must be submitted with the application.
 The articles must indicate incorporation as a professional accountancy corporation, not a general corporation.

 The articles must be endorsed and approved by the California Secretary of State.
-Additionally, the name on the Articles of Incorporation must match the name on the application submitted for licensure as an accountancy corporation, as well as on all documentation submitted.
+Additionally, the name on the Articles of Incorporation must match the name on the application submitted for license as an accountancy corporation, as well as on all documentation submitted.

 Who Regulates Professional Accountancy Corporations?